Methods of Enquiry in Psychology: A Complete Guide (Free PDF)

 Credits: NCERT

-• The researcher selects a topic for study which is done on basis of either review of past research, observations, personal experience
+• Conceptualising a problem: It is the first step of conducting scientific research.
+The researcher selects a topic for study, which is done on the basis of either a review of past research, observations, or personal experience

-• For example, “ greater is the amount of time spent by children in playing violent video games, the greater is the degree of impatience and anger developed by them”
+• Identification of the problem: It is the second step of scientific research.
+Development of a tentative statement about the topic takes place, which is termed a hypothesis.
+For example, “the greater the amount of time spent by children in playing violent video games, the greater the degree of impatience and anger developed by them”

-• This step focuses on developing a research design or blueprint of the entire study.
+• Collection of data: This step focuses on developing a research design or blueprint of the entire study.

 • Participants in the study